 Home Remedies for Sinus Headache:

-Here is an assortment of various remedies you can try at home to get relief from sinus headache.
+Here is an assortment of various home remedies you can try to get relief from sinus headache.

 1. Hot and Cold Compress

-One of the best remedies to treat a sinus headache is an alternate hot and cold compress.
+One of the best home remedies for sinus headache is an alternate hot and cold compress.
 When moist moderate heat is applied on the sinus region it eases the pressure and loosens the thick mucus.
 Whereas when cold compress is applied, it provides relief from the pain by constricting the blood vessels in the sinus region.

 - Take some water and heat it.
 Make sure the temperature is warm enough such that your facial skin can handle it without any burns or other discomfort.